ericlombardo/simply_give/README.md

 Upon launching the program you will be prompted to adjust the screen to the optimal size.
 After this, the program starts and you are able to choose a cause you want to find projects in.
 After you have entered a cause you are interested in, you are able to jump back to the main menu and select a different cause to look into.

 ## Build Status
-Simply Give is up and functional to use.
+While Simply Give is up and runnning there are many features that I would like to incorporate in the future.
+I would like to include a way to search by regions, track donations in an external file, and create person instances to expand the usability of the program.

 ## Development